SlaybaughLab/GroupResources/README.md

 # GroupResources
 A common place to compile resources of use to the research group

+For Spring 2016 we will have weekly group lunches from 12:00 up to as late as 2:00 on Wednesdays.
+The last Wednesday of each month will be a group hack session, the first of which will be March 30.

 [General Resources](./general-resources/) is a folder that contains general resource information on tools and software that the group uses frequently.
 This